ibm-cloud-docs/key-protect/about.md

 {: #about-offers}

 * **Bring your encryption keys to the cloud**: Fully control and strengthen your key management practices by securely exporting symmetric keys from your internal key management infrastructure into {{site.data.keyword.cloud_notm}}.
-* **Robust security**: Provision and store keys using FIPS 140-2 Level 3 certified hardware security modules (HSMs).
+* **Robust security**: Provision and store keys using FIPS 140-2 Level 3 (submitted for certification) hardware security modules (HSMs).
 Leverage {{site.data.keyword.cloud_notm}} [Identity and Access Management (IAM) roles](/docs/account?topic=account-userroles) to provide fine-grain access control to your keys.
 For more information, check out [Understanding your responsibilities with using Key Protect](/docs/key-protect?topic=key-protect-shared-responsibilities).
 * **Control and visibility**: Use {{site.data.keyword.logs_full_notm}} to measure how users and applications interact with {{site.data.keyword.keymanagementserviceshort}}.
 For more information, check out [{{site.data.keyword.logs_full_notm}}](/docs/cloud-logs).
 * **Simplified billing**: Track subscription and credit spending for all accounts from a single view.
 To learn more about keys, key versions, and pricing, check out [Pricing](/docs/key-protect?topic=key-protect-pricing-plan).
 * **Self-managed encryption**: Create or import root and standard keys protect your data.